 For many students, this may be the first encounter with coral reefs and the underwater world, and Roatan’s coral reefs provide an incomparable realm of beauty, excitement, and endless opportunity for study.
 A field course at RIMS also allows students to travel abroad, become immersed in a new culture, and experience the simple way of life that has existed for hundreds of years on this small Caribbean island.

 Education Center, Marine Laboratories, and Roatan Museum

-The Roatan Institute for Marine Sciences’ main complex is made up of the Education Center, the dry laboratory, and the Roatan Museum.
-A second, and newly constructed multi-level building, consists of three large dormitory-style rooms on the upper level, a wet laboratory, and a dive gear storage room on the lower level.
+The Roatan Institute for Marine Sciences’ main complex comprises the Education Center, the dry laboratory, and the Roatan Museum.
+A second, newly constructed multi-level building consists of three large dormitory-style rooms on the upper level, a wet laboratory, and a dive gear storage room on the lower level.

 The Education Center is designed for use as a comfortable and spacious classroom.
 This room also houses exhibits on the coral reef, fish, invertebrates, reptiles, birds, and geology of the Bay Islands.
 When class is not in session, the center is open to the public and visited by hundreds of tourists annually.

 In 1992, Cheryl Galindo, wife of resort owner Julio Galindo, created the Roatan Museum.
 The museum is housed in the RIMS facility and was created with the guidance and expertise of the Honduran Institute of Anthropology.
 The museum reflects the Bay Islands’ culture and history through artifacts, murals, maps, and documents.

 RIMS Student Groups